 Thanks to a generation of young sommeliers and committed retailers, the capital of beer has become a new hot spot for wine-lovers.
-You can now relax by the Isar river and discover the best wines in the world.
+On the Isar, you can discover the best wines in the world in a wonderfully relaxed way.
 We show you the best places to go.

 The mother of all Munich wine bars and with its 28 years of age a classic in every respect.
 It is run by the Munich hotelier and restaurateur family Geisel, whose ancestor Anna Geisel established one of the first wine taverns in the beer city of Munich in the 1920s.